Skip to main content

 Step 5: Apply a balanced liquid fertilizer every two weeks throughout the growing season.

-Avoid using plant food in the fall and winter because this can make your plant vulnerable to leaf burn and diseases.
+Avoid using plant food in the fall and winter.
+Over-fertilizing while your plant is dormant can make it vulnerable to leaf burn and diseases.

 Step 1: Look for brown, crisp edges, which could indicate hard water, harsh light, and dry air.